I’ve never talked to anyone and am used to handling things on my own. Do I really need therapy?

 How long will therapy take?

 Everyone’s circumstances are unique to them.
 The length of time therapy can take to allow you to accomplish your goals depends on your desire for personal development, your commitment, and the issue bringing you to therapy.
 It is common to begin therapy by scheduling weekly sessions, each lasting 50 minutes.

 I want to get the most out of therapy.
 What can I do to help?

 I am so glad you are dedicated to getting the most out of your sessions!
 Your active participation and dedication is crucial to your success.
 After all, we only meet for a short time each week.
 Outside of your sessions, it is important for you to apply the tools and strategies you have learned in therapy.
-In addition to applying tools and strategies, you may be asked to take certain actions outside of therapy sessions for the purpose of helping you reach your goals.
+In addition, you may be asked to take certain actions outside of therapy sessions for the purpose of helping you reach your goals.
 This may include reading a relevant book, keeping a record of certain thoughts and behaviors, or responding to relevant journal prompts.

 My partner and I are having problems.
 Should we be in individual counseling or come together?